MicrosoftDocs/customer-insights/topics/create-project.md

 ### Member permissions

-Customer Analytics for Private Preview has only one role currently available, with the following permissions enabled:
+Customer Analytics for Private Preview has only the role of **Owner** currently available, with the following permissions enabled:

-**Owner**
 - Configure company
 - Create projects
 - Configure projects (billing, quotas, members, OOB reports, delete)